kdavidmoore/final-project/README.md

 ### Custom AngularJS services
 * UserAuthService - makes an $http GET request to the Node server (i.e., the API) to make sure that the token stored in $cookies is also stored in the MySQL database.
-* GetRequestService - provides functions that make $http GET requests to the the API.
+* GetRequestService - provides functions that make $http GET requests to the the API and send back data to the controllers.
-* PostRequestService - provides functions that make $http POST requests to the API.
+* PostRequestService - provides functions that make $http POST requests to the API and send back data to the controllers.
 * GeocodingService - makes an $http GET request to Google Maps Geocoding API to look up the geographic coordinates of the sample address.
+* ResultsService - sends order info to the API, which generates results for that order or sends back existing results; sends back results to the 'results' controller.

-### A note on using the Leaflet map:
+### A note on API keys and other constants:
 If you download the source code and attempt to run the app on your computer, you will need a public access token from Mapbox.
 Otherwise, the embedded maps will not work.
 Store your access token under /app/constants/mapbox.constant.js like so:
 ```javascript
 const MAPBOX_ACCESS_TOKEN = 'my_public_access_token';